lisa1130j/Blogger/src/posts/november-evany.md

 Before diving into today’s early-November Labubu roundup, I want to start with something close to my heart —
 **it was my little one’s birthday today.
 Happy Birthday, Evany!** 🎉💖
-Thank you for all filling my life with so much joy and the best kind of chaos. 💛
+Thank you for filling my life with so much joy and the best kind of chaos. 💛

 Now, let’s jump into what the Labubu community has been buzzing about at the start of this month.